Brian-Pob/rust_product_api/README.md

 First thing I need to do is let my product class derive the Serialize and Deserialize traits.

+8/19/2022
+I have successfully implemented serialization and deserialization.
+I found out that when you try to deserialize a mismatched JSON object, it will throw an error and Rust will panic.

+Now, I can try to implement MongoDB like I originally planned.
+However, I think I will try to implement testing first.
+Test Driver Developement has always been something I've wanted to try with any language and Rust seems to have a very easy to use TDD system.

+After that, I will try to implement MongoDB.
+Ideally, I would run the MongoDB server in a Docker container and connect to it from the Rust code.
+Although that seems to be a bit complicated.
+I may just run the server locally.

+An alternative is to use something similar to Filebase from my C# project.

 ### Part 2

 1. To follow...